AstroTechies/astroneermodding/docs/standards/metadatav2.rst

      Each field MUST be a string, with the exception of ``placements``, which is a JSON array of game paths to the procedural modifiers to place into this layer.
      This field is represented as an array, and is OPTIONAL, defaulting to ``[]``.

-- ``dependencies``: A JSON object containing dependencies that must be fetched for this mod to work.
+- ``dependencies``: A json object containing dependencies that must be fetched for this mod to work.
   Dependency version requirements follow the `semver standard <https://semver.org/>`_.

 As an example, here is a valid ``metadata.json`` file incorporating all of the defined fields: